rohitgandikota/erasing/README.md

 ## Fine-tuned Weights

 The finetuned weights for both NSFW and art style erasures are available on our [project page](https://erasing.baulab.info).

+## Running Gradio Demo Locally

+To run the gradio interactive demo locally, clone the files from [demo Repository](https://huggingface.co/spaces/baulab/Erasing-Concepts-In-Diffusion/tree/main) <br>

+1.)
+Create an environment using the packages included in the requirements.txt file

+2.)
+Run `python app.py`

+3.)
+Open the application in browser at `http://127.0.0.1:7860/`

+4.)
+Train, evaluate, and save models using our method

 ## Installation Guide